-Proper care and maintenance of stone begins with the right stone selection.
+Proper care and maintenance of natural stone begins with the right stone selection.
 To begin it is important to carefully select your fabricator, as they should be able to assist you in choosing the appropriate stone for the environment it will be installed.

 In 1812 a German mineralogist devised the Mohs Scale of mineral hardness, based on ten common or most readily available minerals.